getCUJO/QoOID/draft-ietf-ippm-qoo.md

 allowing advanced analyses to identify the root cause of network problems.
-Centered around the QoO score, this document defines a network requirement framework that allows application developers to specify quality-focused network performance requirements (such as latency, throughput, and packet loss), along with a way to derive the user-facing QoO score by comparing the quality-focused performance requirements of applications to measurements of network performance.
+Centered around the QoO score, this document defines a network requirement framework that allows application developers to specify quality-focused network performance requirements (for example, regarding latency, throughput, and packet loss), along with a way to derive the user-facing QoO score by comparing the quality-focused performance requirements of applications to measurements of network performance.